Use Online Resources

 Find Organizations That Interest You

-• Handshake includes an employer directory where you can search employers by industry and location, even if they do not have current postings.
+- Handshake includes an employer directory where you can search employers by industry and location, even if they do not have current postings.
+Simply click on "Employers" on the left navigation bar.

-• Talk to relatives, your friends and their parents, former co-workers, faculty, and advisors to let them know you are looking for leads.
+- Talk to relatives, your friends and their parents, former co-workers, faculty, and advisors to let them know you are looking for leads.
+Consider reviewing our networking templates or using AI to help you craft an email.

 Research the Organizations

 It is also important to research the organizations and the industry before you reach out.
-Once you have gathered that data you can share that during a phone conversation or in your internship proposal.
+Once you have gathered that information, you can use it during a phone conversation or in your formal internship proposal.

-• Identify gaps in methods, products, or services and how you could help your target organization fill those gaps.
+- Identify gaps in methods, products, services, or client support and how you could help your target organization fill those gaps.

 Identify Possible Contacts at Organizations

-• LinkedIn allows you to connect with UI alums and other professionals to inquire about creating an internship.
+- LinkedIn allows you to connect with UI alums and other professionals.

-• Your informal network can also generate ideas for possible contacts.
-It is perfectly appropriate to ask people if they would host you as an intern before investing a lot of time in developing a proposal.
+- Your personal network can also generate ideas for possible contacts—do not hesitate to tell family and friends your goals.
+It is appropriate to ask people if they would be open to a proposal before investing time in developing it.

 Develop a Proposal